Release Cutover Window Calculator

 Reserve Larger Than the Window Is a Planning Error

-A 40 min maintenance window with 35 min rollback reserve and a 10 min hard-stop safety floor leaves the latest rollback decision at -5.0 min.
-Rollback Gate Ledger reports reserve exceeds window, and the warnings explain that rollback reserve plus safety floor is larger than the maintenance window.
-Reduce reserve requirements only if the tested rollback runbook supports it; otherwise the window must be wider.
+A 40 min maintenance window with 35 min rollback reserve and a 10 min hard-stop safety floor leaves the rollback gate at -5 min.
+The warning says rollback reserve plus hard-stop safety floor is larger than the maintenance window, so the plan needs a wider window or a tested rollback approach that genuinely requires less time.

 FAQ: